Celes Chere: Reception

 Celes Chere has received generally positive reception following her appearance in Final Fantasy VI.
-She was named the 11th best Final Fantasy character by Marc Nix for IGN in 2008, owing to her opera house scene and the memorability of her aria.
-IGN staff also featured her as one of the best Final Fantasy characters in 2011, where she was praised for her strong sub-plot, her attempts to save Cid, and her opera scene.
-She is particularly popular as a female character in video games, voted the fifth best female Final Fantasy character by fans.
-She was also discussed in Nintendojo's roundtable of their favorite female characters, with writer Joshua Johnston praising her, noting that her quest to reunite the protagonists in the second half of the game is her standout moment.
-Video game developer Robert Boyd included her in his list of the best warrior heroines in Japanese role-playing games.
-Kimberley Wallace for Game Informer included her in their celebration of female role-playing game characters.
-They called her one of the game's most memorable characters, praising her admirable strength and her opera scene.
-GamesRadar+ staff called her one of the most inspirational female video game characters, discussing how her struggle to leave the Empire as well as her betrayal of the Empire made her a more relatable and admirable character.
+She has been regarded as one of the best characters in Final Fantasy, with some of the strongest moments being her opera performance, her growth from being a soldier in the Empire, and her relationship with Cid.
+She is particularly popular as a female character, both in Final Fantasy and in video games as a whole, for similar reasons.
+Nintendojo writer Joshua Johnston praised her for her quest to reunite the cast in the second half of Final Fantasy VI as her standout moment.
+Meanwhile, writer Laura J. Peterson in a discussion with Edge praised how her emotions illustrated her character's internal conflict, and made her a "wonderful character who was integral to both the story and the gameplay."

-Richard Eisenbeis for Kotaku discussed how the aria combined with Celes' attempted suicide drove him to tears.
-Peter Tieryas for Kotaku discussed how Celes' despair and hope during the second portion mirrors the players and how her suicide attempt affects him years after.
+Celes was recognized in particular for certain moments in Final Fantasy VI, including her aria and attempted suicide.
+Kotaku writer Richard Eisenbeis discussed how the aria combined with Celes' attempted suicide drove him to tears, while fellow Kotaku writer Peter Tiervas discussed how Celes' despair and hope during the second portion mirror the players' and how impactful her suicide attempt was years after witnessing it.
 Alana Hagues for RPGFan discussed how she saw herself in Celes due to going through similar trials and tribulations, particularly Celes losing her allies, the loss of a family member, and her attempted suicide.
 The relationship between her and Locke was praised as one of the most beautiful subtle romances in video games by Stew Shearer for The Escapist.
 She has been requested for inclusion in the Dissidia Final Fantasy fighting game series as a playable character by staff of websites including Hardcore Gamer, Electronic Gaming Monthly, and Digitally Downloaded, the latter calling her their favorite character in Final Fantasy VI.
 Her Amano-designed outfit was featured among the best Final Fantasy outfits by Maddy Myers for Paste Magazine, while Todd Harper for Paste Magazine preferred the Amano design over her in-game artwork.
 Chad Concelmo for Destructoid also praised her outfit, noting that the bright yellows in it work well with her fair skin.